maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 ### Intended readership
 <!--
-  This service specification template is intended to be read by service architects who shall produce service A description.
+  This service specification template is intended to be read by service architects who shall produce service descriptions.

   This section shall describe the intended readers. e.g.:
 -->

-This service specification is primarily intended to be read by architects, system engineers and developers in charge of developing and operating an MSR instance.
-Furthermore, this service specification is intended to be read by enterprise architects, service architects, information architects, system engineers and developers in pursuing architecting, design and development activities of related e-Navigation services.
+This service specification is primarily intended to be read by architects, system engineers and developers in charge of developing and operating an instance of the MSR service.

+Furthermore, this service specification is intended to be read by enterprise architects, service architects, information architects, system engineers and developers in pursuing architecting, design and development activities of other related e-Navigation services.

 ### Inputs from other sources
 <!--
   This section lists previous work on the subject covered by this document.

   Special emphasis shall be put on what has been reused from other (already finished) projects.
 -->